cypress-io/netlify-plugin-cypress/README.md

 ### testing the site before build

-By default this plugin tests static site _after build_.
+By default this plugin tests static site _after deploy_.
 But maybe you want to run end-to-end tests against the _local development server_.
-You can start local server, wait for it to respond and then run Cypress tests by passing parameters to this plugin.
+You can start the local server, wait for it to respond and then run Cypress tests by passing parameters to this plugin.
 Here is a sample config file

 ```toml
 [[plugins]]